ramack/ActivityDiary/README.md

 [Picasso](http://square.github.io/picasso/),

-appcompat, cardview, recyclerview, design, preference and exifinterface are
+appcompat, cardview, constraint-layout, recyclerview, design, preference and exifinterface are
 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.
 > You may obtain a copy of the License at